 The way ice caves form is a fascinating process, and it occurs when melting water runs beneath or through a glacier, which leaves an opening in its wake.
 In the summer, warmer weather causes ice at the surface of the glacier to melt and drain downwards which creates vertical shafts which enable additional meltwater to reach the lower level of the glacier.
 These channels are far larger than most people can comprehend, with some widths reaching as much as 10 meters!

-The transient nature of ice caves makes their astonishing beauty even more precious.
-During the winter, when an ice cave is stable and safe there will still be some changes, stunningly beautiful ice formations show up and these are continually evolving.
-Exceptionally cold weather will cause the ice to further harden and contract, while warm weather will cause snow and ice on the surface to melt a little.
+The ever-changing nature of ice caves makes their astonishing beauty even more precious.
+Changes can even be noticed during the winter, which is when an ice cave is at its most stable.
+Stunning ice formations show up all year round and these are continually evolving.
+Exceptionally cold weather will cause the ice to further harden and contract, while warm weather will melt snow and ice on the surface a little.
 These kinds of changes make the caves even more beautiful, and certainly, more exciting for the guides, as they are presented with an entirely new adventure every single year!
-Occasionally, a particular cave will have to be abandoned for a short time, or for the rest of the season, if it is deemed to have become too unstable.
-Arctic Adventures’ glacier guides are trained to put safety considerations first and foremost at all times.

-At the end of each summer, Arctic Adventures’ guides look forward to searching for newly formed ice caves.
-Older caves often break down over the summer or became structurally unsafe, but new ice caves are always waiting to be discovered!
-None will remain exactly the same.
 Every cave is different in shape, despite being crafted entirely by the hand of nature.
 Certain caves even have more than one entrance, making them a little more tunnel-like in structure.
 Others are very high and cavernous, shaped like regular caves.
-All of them, though, have incredible nooks, crannies, colors and ice features which make them totally unique, just like our fingerprints, each one is an individual.
+All of them, though, have incredible nooks, crannies, colors, and ice features, which make them totally unique, just like our fingerprints.

 Crystal ice caves are unique in that they have nature’s form of sunroof.
-This is technically a ceiling to the cave that is made from ice, however, it is thin enough so that light is able to shine through, filtering down into the cave, just like the sunroof of a car.
+This is technically a ceiling to the cave that is made from ice, nevertheless, it is thin enough so that light is able to shine through, filtering down into the cave, just like the sunroof of a car.

 Iceland’s Crystal Cave is a very famous natural structure located in Vatnajökull, the largest glacier in Europe.
 Since 2011, this cave has formed in more or less the same location, thanks to the reoccurrence of a large glacial river’s flow every summer.
 Visitors to the glacial cave are struck by the brilliant sight of light pouring through thick walls of chunky blue ice.
 The scale of Crystal Cave is astonishing, and many people are surprised to find that it is roomy enough to accommodate up to 100 people at a time.
 Images of the Vatnajökull Crystal Cave have become famous across the globe and have won awards in various competitions for photographers.
-The Crystal Ice Cave tour from Jökulsárlón Glacier Lagoon is one of the most unforgettable and unmissable things you should do in Iceland.

 Unfortunately, this is not a straightforward answer, as the size of glacial caves in Iceland can vary drastically.
 During the winter of 2016, an intimate but shockingly blue ice cave appeared, which quickly became known as the Blue Diamond Cave.
 The small size of this cave means that fewer than 20 people can fit in it at a time, compared to the 100 people who can comfortably visit the renowned Crystal Cave.

-Langjökull Ice Cave is a man-made cave that even has a church complete with a chapel room built into its icy depths.
-This ice tunnel will take you right into the vastness of Langjökull, the second-largest glacier in Iceland.
-Even though this ice cave is man-made, the forces of nature create fabulous stalagmites and stalactites as well as other impressive natural ice formations.
 It is possible to visit this ice cave at any time of the year, meaning it can be visited as a part of a summer vacation or winter holiday.
 You will also get to experience the thrill of being taken very high up on the 953 sq/km icecap, giving you a real appreciation of Langjökull´s vast white wilderness.

-It’s natural to wonder about the safety of visiting Iceland’s glacial caves, but rest assured that any ice caves which are open to visitors and tour guides have been rigorously assessed in terms of health and safety.
-Ice cave tours do not begin until the winter temperatures have been cold enough for a long enough period of time that the structure will be safe and strong.
+It’s natural to wonder about the safety of visiting Iceland’s glacial caves, but rest assured that any ice caves that are open to visitors and tour guides have been rigorously assessed in terms of health and safety.
+Ice cave tours do not begin until the winter temperatures have been sufficiently cold for a long enough period of time that the structure will be safe and strong.
 These perfect conditions typically begin in early November.
-Our glacier guides at Arctic Adventures are experts when it comes to cave safety, so visitors can relax and know that their safety is in capable hands.
-Our guides will also provide all the necessary equipment for the tour, so you don’t have to worry about providing anything but your sense of adventure.

 It’s important that anyone planning to explore an ice cave doesn’t consider doing so unless you’re part of an official tour or accompanied by an expert guide.
 Tourists who have decided to do otherwise have, sadly, found their choice to be fatal.
 Svínafellsjökull glacier is home to a memorial to two tourists from Germany who died there a few years back after they decided to venture onto the glacier without a tour guide.
 So remember, when it comes to glacial caves and glaciers in general - safety first!
 Go with a guide.

-There are a variety of ice cave tours to choose from including our two-day winter tour package which will take you to the Crystal Ice Cave in Vatnajökull Glacier.
+There are a variety of ice cave tours to choose from, including our two-day winter tour package, which will take you to the Crystal Ice Cave in Vatnajökull Glacier.
 There are also meet-on-location tours, which begin at Skaftafell or Jökulsárlón Glacier Lagoon.

-Self-driving is also a possibility, but natural ice caves can only be visited in the winter when driving conditions are at their most challenging, with snow, ice and sometimes poor visibility all contributing to the difficulty level.
+Self-driving is also a possibility, but natural ice caves can only be visited in the winter when driving conditions are at their most challenging, with snow, ice, and sometimes poor visibility all contributing to the difficulty level.
 You should not attempt this if you are an inexperienced driver or you are not used to driving in this kind of winter weather.
 Journeys take much longer and staying somewhere nearby overnight before your tour is strongly recommended.

 A private tour of the Crystal Cave can be arranged, but there will be other groups inside the cave at the same time.
 So, yes, it is possible to arrange a private tour where your guide will be guiding just you and your chosen group, but this does not guarantee exclusive access to the Crystal Cave.
 There are still several advantages related to a private tour.
 For example, you can choose how long you want to spend in the cave, or you can tailor your tour around a special interest, for example, photography.